SVI-Capstone/svi_capstone/README.md

 While SVI was designed to help city governments respond to emergency situations, the efficacy of the systems has never been tested in response to a global pandemic.
 COVID-19 is the disease caused by a new coronavirus called SARS-CoV-2.
 WHO first learned of this new virus on 31 December 2019, following a report of a cluster of cases of ‘viral pneumonia’ in Wuhan, People’s Republic of China.
 (World Health Organization, 2020).
 As of 9 December 2020, more than 68.4 million cases have been confirmed, with more than 1.56 million deaths attributed to COVID-19.

 ### Deliverables
-1. Model to predict COVID 19 symptomatic infection by census tract in Bexar county
+1. Model to predict COVID 19 symptomatic infection by census tract in San Antonio and Dallas, TX.
 2. Clean and reproducable notebook documenting worflow and findings
 3. 5-10 min presentation